 Use strong key phrases in your headlines to facilitate scanning and also aid SEO

-Each page of your website should have one or two key phrases which should be repeated with slight variations several times within the content (but be careful not to over do it).
+- Each page of your website should have one or two key phrases which repeated with slight variations several times within the content (but be careful not to over do it).

 Your key phrases should be followed by clear, concise content